STARS4ALL/tessdb-server/README.md

 This file is self explanatory.
 In special, the database file name and location is specified in this file.
-Some of the properities marked in this file are makred as *reloadable property*.
+Some of the properities marked in this file are marked as *reloadable property*.
 This means that this value can be changed and the process reloads its new value on the fly.

 ## Logging